 By Ruby Van Dyk || Staff Writer

 About 2 weeks ago, Catalonia, formerly a region of Spain, declared independence from the country of Spain.
 The declaration came after a highly disputed referendum in October.
 In reaction to the declaration Spain quickly began to dissolve Catalonia’s established Government, as well as declared direct rule over the region.
 Spain also called for new elections in December.
 As this all took place, the ousted President Carles Puigdemont fled to Brussels to escape.
 Many of his foreign ministers remained Spain and were put in jail there.
+Meanwhile, for those who happen to have a loved one who’s in jail, they can easily check who is in jail riverside or other facilities.

 On November 4th, a Spanish judge issued an international arrest warrant for Puigdemont.
 According to The Associated press, “Puigdemont and the four others are being sought for five different crimes, including rebellion, sedition and embezzlement in a Spanish investigation into their roles in pushing for succession for Catalonia.”